-I've been working on this recipe forever and a day…
+I've been working on this recipe forever and a day.

 Joel Fuhrman has a delicious dressing in the book that employs dates as the sweetener, so I knew right away I wanted to try to put my own spin on it, but I never seemed to be able to get the right ratio of sweet and tangy.

 Honey mustard dressing ranks in the top 10 among America's favorite salad dressings, and it's easy to taste why.

 I love drizzling this over a huge bed of lettuces and vegetables, and my husband loves spreading it on his chicken sandwiches.
 My daughter will even eat raw cabbage and cauliflower if they're mixed with this!

-- 4 large Medjool dates
+- 4 Medjool dates

-- 1/2 c.
+- ½ c.
 Dijon mustard

 - 2 T. apple cider vineger or lemon juice I prefer ACV

-- 1/8 t. sea salt
+- ⅛ t. sea salt

-- 1/4 t. black pepper
+- ¼ t. black pepper

-- 1/2 t. garlic powder
+- ½ t. garlic powder (or one fresh clove)

-- 1/4 c. olive oil
+- ¼ c. olive oil

 - 6-8 T. water depending on how thin you like it

 - Process the dates until they are broken down and become a ball of date paste.

 - Add in the Dijon, vinegar or lemon juice, salt, pepper, and garlic powder or clove.